discussion

 Hallelujah

 You have probably called God by His name, Yahweh, without knowing it.
 When you sing "Hallelujah", you are singing "praise Yahweh".
-The last syllable of Hallelujah is jah.
-Jah is a modern pronunciation of Yah.
+Hallelu means praise.
+Jah is short for Yahweh.
+In modern times Jah is pronounced as Yah.
 And Yah is the first syllable of Yahweh.
 So, Yah is actually a short form of Yahweh.
 It is kind of like Dan is to Daniel.
+That's how Hallelujah means praise Yahweh.
 For many decades I sang songs using the word Hallelujah.
 I remember wondering what Hallelujah meant.
 As I sang those songs there was sometimes a slight hollowness to the word because I was singing a word but didn't know what it meant.

 Yahweh was Replaced with LORD